Shawn Spears: World Wrestling Entertainment (2006–2009)

-Developmental territories (2006–2008)
+After sending a tape to World Wrestling Entertainment (WWE) officials, Arneill was called for a try-out in Buffalo, New York.
+He was signed to a developmental contract by WWE following the tryout, on January 21, 2006.

 After signing his WWE contract, Arneill was assigned to the company's developmental territory, Ohio Valley Wrestling (OVW).
 He made his OVW television debut as "The Canadian Sensation" Shawn Spears, where he defeated then-SmackDown! superstar Simon Dean.
 After his victory, Dean attacked Spears until Spears was saved by Al Snow, who fended off Dean with a chair.
 After his debut, Spears quickly made an impact in OVW with a short undefeated streak that was soon ended by Aaron "The Idol" Stevens when Stevens made Spears submit.
 After this, Spears formed a tag team with Cody Runnels and they feuded with The Throwbacks for the Southern Tag Team Championship.
+On November 5, 2006, Spears appeared at Cyber Sunday as a backstage producer named Stan; in a comedic segment between Triple H and Shawn Michaels, who superkicked him while discussing "controversy" with Triple H, before proceeding to superkick several more staff members, much to Triple H's amusement.
 On December 15, 2006, Spears and Runnels won the title from The Throwbacks.
-During 2006 Spears appeared at Cyber Sunday 2006 as backstage producer Stan, getting superkicked by Shawn Michaels.

-On March 17, 2007, Spears won the Television Championship from Boris Alexiev, his first singles title in OVW.
-Soon after winning the title, he became more focused on championships and even began trying to steal Runnels' Heavyweight Championship opportunity.
-During Runnels' Heavyweight Title match, Spears interfered and performed a piledriver to Runnels, preventing him from winning the Heavyweight Championship and thus solidifying his heel turn.
-Spears then began feuding with Runnels and eventually lost the Television Championship to him on July 6, 2007 before winning it back one week later.
+On March 17, 2007, Spears won the OVW Television Championship from Boris Alexiev, his first singles title in OVW.
+Soon after winning the title, he became more focused on championships and even began trying to steal Runnels' OVW Heavyweight Championship opportunity.
+During Runnels' OVW Heavyweight Championship match, Spears interfered and performed a piledriver to Runnels, preventing him from winning the OVW Heavyweight Championship and thus solidifying his heel turn.
+Spears then began feuding with Runnels and eventually lost the OVW Television Championship to him on July 6, 2007 before winning it back one week later.
 He once again lost the title on September 19 to the debuting Ted "Manbeast" McNailer.
-Spears later regained the Television Title, only to lose it to Colt Cabana.
-Spears then began feuding with Cabana and the pair would go on to win the vacant Tag Team Title with on November 7 after defeating Paul Burchill and Stu Sanders.
-On December 19, Cabana and Spears' feud culminated in a ladder match in which the winner would claim the Tag Team titles for themselves and choose a new partner.
+Spears later regained the OVW Television Championship only to lose it to Colt Cabana.
+Spears then began feuding with Cabana and the pair went on to win the vacant OVW Southern Tag Team Championship with on November 7 after defeating Paul Burchill and Stu Sanders.
+On December 19, Cabana and Spears' feud culminated in a ladder match in which the winner would claim the OVW Southern Tag Team Championship for themselves and choose a new partner.
 Spears lost to Cabana, who then chose Charles "The Hammer" Evans as his new tag team partner.

-After OVW split with WWE, Spears debuted in WWE's new development territory, Florida Championship Wrestling (FCW), and teamed up with Nic Nemeth to defeat The Puerto Rican Nightmares for the Florida Tag Team Championship on August 17.
+After OVW split with WWE, Spears debuted in WWE's new development territory, Florida Championship Wrestling (FCW), and teamed up with Nic Nemeth to defeat The Puerto Rican Nightmares for the FCW Florida Tag Team Championship on August 17.
 Nearly a month later, Nemeth and Spears lost the title to Joe Hennig and Heath Miller on September 11.